KurtButler/2023-CCM-paper/README.md

 This repo contains several functions that implement useful algorithms for studying nonlinear systems.
 When the main file is run, it creates several files corresponding to tables and figures from the paper:
-- Figure 4: TBA
+- Figure 4: Basic demonstration of CCM.
-- Figure 5: TBA
+- Figure 5: Comparison of the surrogate data test for a deterministic signal vs a random one.
-- Figure 6: TBA
+- Figure 6: Comparison of distance, covariance, correlation and recurrence matrices.
-- Figure 7: TBA
+- Figure 7: Demonstration of the recurrence principle with a pair of sinusoids.
 - Figure 8: Histogram of CCM convergence coefficients for a Rossler-Lorenz system.
 - Table I: TBA